 How to Fix iOS 10 Beta Problems

-If you’re on the iOS 10 beta and you’re dealing with a problem, you’ll need to be proactive because the timing, and change logs, of Apple’s beta updates are unpredictable.
+If you’re on the iOS 10 beta and you’re dealing with problems, you’ll need to be proactive because the timing, and change logs, of Apple’s beta updates are unpredictable.

 If you encounter abnormal battery drain, broken Wi-Fi, busted Bluetooth, or another problem on the iOS 10 beta, take a look at our list of fixes for common iOS 9 problems.
 They should work for iOS 10 beta problems as well.